bridgecrew-perf6/coolstart/README.md

 {# Make sure to use relative paths: the css folder is located in the root #}
 {% set pageStylesheets = ['css/styles.css', 'css/about.css'] %}
 ```

+## Typescript

+All files located in `src/js` support typescript out of the box.
+It also uses babel to transpile all code, so modern features like `import / export` and `async / await` can be used.
+If you need further customization you can edit the babel cli in `snowpack.conifg.js`.

 ## Image Optimization